SeqWare/seqware/seqware-distribution/docs/site/content/docs/8-query-engine.md

 ## Making Custom Plugins

-TODO: This is still a work in progress.

 Currently, the plug-in infrastructure allows you to:

 * Install, list, and call arbitrary plug-ins via the <code>installAnalysisPlugin</code>, <code>getAnalysisPlugins</code>, and <code>getFeaturesByPlugin</code> methods in the <code>QueryInterface</code> class and demonstrated in <code>QueryInterfaceTest</code>.